qmzheng09work/qmzheng09work.github.io/_pages/about.md

 * Nighttime light remote sensing

 ## 📰News ##
-* 29/05/2023: Our review paper "Nighttime light remote sensing for urban applications: progress, challenges, and prospects" was published in *ISPRS P&RS Journal* [[Download](https://www.sciencedirect.com/science/article/pii/S0924271623001521)].
+* 29/05/2023: Our review paper "Nighttime light remote sensing for urban applications: progress, challenges, and prospects" was published in *ISPRS P&RS Journal* [[Download (OA)](https://www.sciencedirect.com/science/article/pii/S0924271623001521)].
 * 22/05/2023: I was invited by Northestern University, Shenyang, China, to give a talk on "Nighttime light remote sensing" as part of its centennial celebration events.
-* 25/04/2023: Our paper about the new high-resolution NTL image data - SDGSAT-1 has been published in *International Journal of Applied Earth Observation and Geoinformation* [[Download](https://www.sciencedirect.com/science/article/pii/S1569843223001358?via%3Dihub)].
+* 25/04/2023: Our paper about the new high-resolution NTL image data - SDGSAT-1 has been published in *International Journal of Applied Earth Observation and Geoinformation* [[Download (OA)](https://www.sciencedirect.com/science/article/pii/S1569843223001358?via%3Dihub)].
 * 18/01/2023: I joined the PolyU Hong Kong as a Research Assistant Professor.
 * 18/09/2022: I gave an invited talk on Natural Climate Solutions for Ministry of Trade and Industry, Singapore
 * 20/08/2022: Our paper "Large-scale reforestation can increase water yield and reduce drought risk for water-insecure regions in the Asia-Pacific." was accepted by *Global Change Biology* [[Download](https://github.com/qmzheng09work/qmzheng09work.github.io/raw/master/_publications/GCB_Teo_2022.pdf)]